EkShunyam/CodingHub/README.md

 Place to sync CodingHome

 list of tasks to do
-- setup SSH
+- setup SSH ✅
-- git clone this repo locally
+- git clone this repo locally ✅
-- make changes and push it back
+- make changes and push it back ✅

 ## work on paperspace setup - KAL
+i m coming for you muhahahahaha!!!!!!!!